-- Other Residential Lodging - refers to buildings used for residential purposes other than those described in above (i.e. residential other than multifamily residential, single family home, senior care community, residence hall/dormitory, barracks, prison/incarceration, or hotel).
+- Other Residential Lodging - refers to buildings used for residential purposes other than those described above (i.e. residential other than multifamily residential, single-family home, senior care community, residence hall/dormitory, barracks, prison/incarceration, or hotel).

 - Office - refers to buildings used for the conduct of commercial or governmental business activities.
 This includes administrative and professional offices.

 - NOTE: Inside cove.tool, offices will be further categorized based on their floor area for a more accurate baseline.
 This includes Small Office (<10,000 SF), Medium Office (10,000 SF to 100,000 SF), & Large Office (>100,000 SF).